modular/modular/KGEN/docs/public/programming-manual.md

 for IDE features like code completion to understand them and use them to improve the developer experience.

-Outside the Python ecosystem, static meta-programming is also an important part of development, enabling the development of new programming paradigms and advanced libraries.
+Outside the Python ecosystem, static metaprogramming is also an important part of development, enabling the development of new programming paradigms and advanced libraries.
 There are many examples of prior art in this space, with different tradeoffs, for example: